Nat1anWasTaken/claude-code-openai-gateway/README.md

   ghcr.io/<owner>/<repo>:latest
 ```

-If your creds are only in the macOS keychain, they can’t be mounted; run an interactive login inside the container once:
+If your creds are only in the macOS keychain and you don’t want to export them, log in once inside the container to generate file-based creds:

 ```bash
 docker run -it --rm \